cindyg21/Elk/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _Web-1 10.0.0.5_
+    - Web-1 10.0.0.5
-- _Web-2 10.0.0.6_
+    - Web-2 10.0.0.6

 We have installed the following Beats on these machines:
-- _filebeat_
+    - filebeat
-- _metricbeat_
+    - metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+  	- Filebeat monitors log files or locations you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
+   	- Metricbeat collects metrics from the operating system and from services running on the server.

 ### Using the Playbook